Ramkumar47/arch_linux_configuration/README.md

 Each directory will have its own configuration files along with a README.md file individually

 * the file "bash_profile" is added to the home directory under hidden state ("."-prefix) so as to enable auto startx to work

+* the bashrc file is also similar to bash_profile and can be added if needed.